jakobottar/pl-season-explorer/docs/process_book.md

 ## Exploratory Data Analysis

-The season data downloaded from FootyStats alone sufficed for implementing eason summary chart, and game table.
+The season data downloaded from FootyStats alone sufficed for implementing season summary chart, and game table.
 There was also no column for cumulative points on the season, but it was easy to implement a JavaScript function to calculate this number of points for the season summary chart.
 Similarly, there was no column for margin of victory (used for saturation/hue in the game table), but this was easy to calculate on the fly in the visualization from the home team and away team goals.
 The only data we needed to add to the CSV file to make the bump chart work as well was gameweek, which was almost trivial to implement.
 We then calculated the placement on the table on a given gameweek using the total number of points up to that point, using goal differential (goals for - goals against) and goals for to break ties in keeping with the official Premier League rules.
 Should two teams still be tied, we used alphabetical order to break the tie, as it would be difficult to show two teams occupying the same place on the table; this method is how the Premier League website and other sites break such ties.

 One wrinkle we came across midway through the project is that the FootyStats data does not include anything about individual players (e.g., who cards, subs, goals broken down by player).
 Thus, we were forced to manually grab player data from the Premier League website game by game to create the game detail view.
 As a result, we limited our game detail view to only include game-changing events (goals and red cards), as any more than this (in particular full lineups and substitutions) would require an excessive amount of work to input the data.